-Pro Forma Disclosures (unaudited)
+Pro forma disclosures (unaudited)

-The following unaudited pro forma financial information summarizes the results of operations for the three months ended March 31, 2015 as if the Merger had been completed as of January 1, 2015.
+The following unaudited pro forma financial information summarizes the results of operations for the six and three months ended June 30, 2015 as if the Merger had been completed as of January 1, 2015.
 Pro forma information primarily reflects adjustments relating to (i) elimination of the interest on AdvanDx's outstanding debt, and (ii) the amortization of intangibles acquired.
 The pro forma amounts do not purport to be indicative of the results that would have actually been obtained if the acquisition occurred as of January 1, 2015 or that may be obtained in the future:

-Three Months Ended March 31,
+Six Months Ided June 30, hree Months ided June 30,

-Unaudited pro forma results 2015
+Unaudited pro forma results 2015 2015

-Revenues \$ 1,429,686
+Revenues \$ 2,777,110 \$ 1,347,424

-Net loss \$ (3,797,029)
+Net loss \$ (11,344,367) \$ (7,547,328)

-Net loss per share \$ (3.38)
+Net loss per share \$ (2.78) \$ (1.07)

-Note 5 - Merck GHI Financing
+Note 5 - 2015 Merck GHI financing

-On July 14, 2015, as a condition to the Merger, the Company entered into a Common Stock and Note Purchase Agreement (the "Purchase Agreement") with Merck GHI, pursuant to which Merck GHI purchased 1,136,364 shares of common stock of the Company at \$4.40 per share for gross proceeds of \$5.0 million.
+On July 14, 2015, as a condition of the Merger, the Company entered into the Purchase Agreement with Merck GHI, pursuant to which Merck GHI purchased 1,136,364 shares of common stock of the Company at \$4.40 per share for gross proceeds of \$5.0 million.
 Pursuant to the Purchase Agreement, the Company also issued to Merck GHI a 8% Senior Secured Promissory Note (the "Note") in the principal amount of \$1.0 million with a two-year maturity date from the date of issuance.
 The Company's obligations under the Note are secured by a lien on all of the Company's assets.
+Under the Purchase Agreement, Merck GHI has the right to participate in future securities offerings made by the Company.
+Also in July 2015, the Company entered into a Registration Rights Agreement with Merck GHI and the AdvanDx stockholders who received shares of the Company's common stock in the Merger, which will require the Company to register such shares of Company common stock for resale by such holders in the future.